3 Formulas to Round Time to the Nearest Minute in Excel

 The formula used above is ROUND(A2*1440,0)/1440.
 We can rewrite the formula as ROUND(A2*24*60,0)/24*60.

 First, the time is converted to minutes.
-This is done by multiplying the time with 1440.
+This is done by multiplying the time by 1440.
 Then the fraction is rounded off using the ROUND function.
 In the formula, 0 specifies that there will be no decimal places after the decimal point.
 Thus the ROUND function returns solid rounded minutes of the time in cell A2.

 Finally, the rounded minutes are divided by 1440 to get back to the original time format again.